 Cricket’s Shorthand Course

-Canonical copy and licence at https://cricketbr.github.io/Crickets-Shorthand-Site
+Canonical copy, contact and license at https://cricketbr.github.io/Crickets-Shorthand-Site

-Table of Contents
+Table of Contents (Short)

 This course will (hopefully) work with any shorthand system and any book.
 Options are given to accommodate different types of systems and quality of books.